F5CodeGuru/waf141consolidated/docs/module4/lab4/lab4.rst

 .. image:: images/image3.png
     :width: 600 px

-6. Return to the WebGoat application and login with credentials f5student and f5DEMOs4u!
+6. Return to the WebGoat application and login with credentials f5student and password

 7. From the left menu go to Injection Flaws --> SQL Injection and select exercise 7